seewoo5/seewoo5.github.io/teaching/2023Fall/index.md

 Most of the questions are already answered in Norman Sheu's website above.
 But in case you haven't find an answer to your question...

-Q. Are there any good sources for practis other than our textbook?
+Q. Are there any good sources for practice other than our textbook?

 A. For linear algebra parts, you can use